 If you are streaming videos, the speed would be reliant on your internet connection/ router/networking devices.

 Smart TVs vs. Smart Boxes and Smart Sticks

 Some TVs have an in-built functionality that allows you to stream content from the internet without needing any external device.
 Example, Roku TV.

-Other smart-capable TVs can provide the same functionality only via the use of external devices such as smart boxes and smart sticks – Apple TV box, Roku TV box, Amazon Fire Stick, Chrome Stick, etc.
+Other smart-capable TVs can provide the same functionality only via the use of external devices such as smart boxes and smart sticks – Apple TV box, Roku TV box, Amazon Fire Stick, Chromecast, etc.

 Connect your TV to your Phone: Screen Mirroring

 As the name suggests, screen mirroring is the process of viewing what’s on your smartphone, tablet or computer, on your TV screen without needing any wires.